correia/paste-dammit-extension/README.md

 What is it?
 -----------

-Some web sites[1] disable paste in input elements.
+Some websites[1] disable paste in input elements.
 Sometimes this is well intentioned[2], but still wrongheaded, and extremely annoying.

 This extension fixes that misfeature.

-It does not try to exhaustively detect every technique used to disable paste, but traps the common case on the web sites I use.
+It does not try to exhaustively detect every technique used to disable paste, but traps the common case on the websites I use.
 (If it doesn't work for you, please submit a pull request along with a test case.)

 [1] I most recently ran into this on two Apple pages: